The History of the Cigar Box Guitar

 The Great Depression of the 1930s saw a resurgence of homemade musical instruments.
 Times were hard in the American south and for entertainment sitting on the front porch singing away their blues was a popular pastime.
 Musical instruments were beyond the means of everybody, but an old cigar box, a piece of broom handle and a couple wires from the screen door and a guitar were born.

 A modern revival of these instruments (also known as the Cigar Box Guitar Revolution) has been gathering momentum with an increase in cigar box guitar builders and performers.
 A loose-knit tour of underground musicians tour the East Coast (US) each summer under the banner “Masters of the Cigar Box Guitar Tour.”
-These musicians include Doctor Oakroot, Johnny Lowebow, Tomi-O and many others.
+These musicians include Doctor Oakroot, Johnny Lowebow, Tomi-O and many others (by Bradley at dh online).
 Also, there is a growing number of primitive luthiers adding cigar box guitars to their items for sale.

 Modern revival is sometimes due to interest in jugband and the DIY culture, as a cigar box is relatively inexpensive when considering other factors, such as strings and construction time.
 Many modern cigar box guitar can thus be seen as a type of practice in lutherie, and implement numerous personal touches, such as the addition of pick up and resonator cones into it.
 Luthier Ted Crocker is instrumental in assisting cigar box guitar builders and players through his network Handmade Music Clubhouse.